Ivation 30, 50, & 70 Pint Energy Star Dehumidifier

 A dehumidifier needs to be cleaned regularly.
 That means checking and cleaning the filter.
 Again, I couldn’t find this information to be one-hundred percent sure, but most of these dehumidifier filters come with what’s known as an anti-bacterial mesh.
 This mesh aims at preventing bacteria.
 If you attempt to clean the filter with water then you risk washing away this protective coating.
 Instead you should either try to shake it out or use a low powered vacuum with a hose attachment.
 This will clean the filter and still protect your coating.
 It’s not just the filter though that needs to be cleaned.
 Ensure that the machine itself is as clean as can be and if you began to suspect mold growing within it then take it apart and try to identify the culprit area.
 When dealing with water day in and day out there is always a chance that some could spill and get isolated within the machine only to stay there and become stagnant.
 This is a prime candidate for mold growth.
 This is why you need to stay vigilant and ensure the unit is as clean as it can be.

 If you are thinking about buying this unit I can assure you that it is a good product.
 But, if you are unsure we can also take a look at our Amazon partner.
 These products have over two-hundred reviews on Amazon and all have an average rating of four and a half stars out of five.
 That is a ninety percent approval rating, or an A grade if you are in college.
-If you’d like to purchase this product please click here to be taken to our Amazon partner.
+If you’d like to purchase this product via the below links.
+Please note these are affiliate links and we will make a small commission if you purchase through our site.

-However, If you find that you need to do additional reading or need a different dehumidifier entirely please check out our dehumidifier buyer’s guide by clicking here.
+However, If you find that you need to do additional reading or need a different dehumidifier entirely please check out our dehumidifier buyer’s guide.
 This guide will take you through everything you would ever need to know about dehumidifiers.
 We go into sizing requirements, what features to look for, and many other topics.